“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

-Keep reading and I’ll share 7 other towns in Ecuador that don’t have many mosquitoes and why.
+Keep reading, and I’ll share 7 other towns in Ecuador that don’t have many mosquitoes and why.
 I’ll share 3 ways to prevent mosquitoes from ruining your day and 5 reasons Cuenca is a popular destination.

 What Towns in Ecuador Don’t Have Mosquitoes?
+High Altitude Havens

 Cuenca isn’t the only town that doesn’t have many mosquitoes due to its high elevation.
 Here is a list of other towns in Ecuador that are above 2,200 meters high.

 Do you Need Bug Spray in Ecuador?
+Packing for the Andes vs. Coast

 It’s advisable to bring some type of bug deterrent when visiting Ecuador.

 Nothing is worse than getting eaten alive by mosquitoes when on a vacation.
-Recently, I was in Rome, Italy staying in a hostel and someone left the window open.
+Recently, I was in Rome, Italy, staying in a hostel, and someone left the window open.

-As you can guess I was bitten up VERY badly and it sucked (no pun intended).
+As you can guess, I was bitten up VERY badly, and it sucked (no pun intended).

-I would highly encourage you to check this out HERE.
-I know you may be skeptical if it works, but I think it does.
 In the worst-case scenario, if it doesn’t work, at least you can annoy the shit out of those vampires (that has to feel good).

 Nothing is 100% foolproof, but it did help.

-Lastly, if you want revenge and have fun doing it then you might want to check this out HERE.
+Lastly, if you want revenge and have fun doing it, then you might want to check this out HERE.
 I know it’s hard to travel with, but it sure can be fun.

 You also might be wondering about bug spray and brands like OFF.
 I don’t use or recommend bug spray due to the chemicals.
 Anything you put on your skin can go into your bloodstream.

-Still, if I were going to use some I would go with this brand HERE, because it’s much healthier than other products.
+Still, if I were going to use some, I would go with this brand HERE, because it’s much healthier than other products.

-What is special about Cuenca Ecuador?
+What is special about Cuenca, Ecuador?
+UNESCO Charm & Climate

 Just look at the weather every month of the year.

 I even love how it cools down “ever” so slightly in July.
-Last July I was in Spain and was dying it was SO hot.
+Last July, I was in Spain and was dying; it was SO hot.

 Seriously, can you find a place with better weather?

-Next, is the cost of living, in which there are many factors at play.
-Regardless it’s going to be less money than “anywhere” in the U.S.
+Next is the cost of living, in which there are many factors at play.
+Regardless, it’s going to be less money than “anywhere” in the U.S.

 Another element that makes this city so special is the healthcare, in which health insurance is 18 times less expensive than the “exact” same plan in the United States.